GhadeerAlkhalifah/repo1/README.md

 # repo1
 # title : Explore US Bikeshare Date

 # feat : i use python to access data that is related to us bikeshare system includes three cities that are chicago , new york city and washington in U.S.A
+# i will use script to import data based on user question that are already limited and anwer them appropriately